Rob Nicholson (politician): Minister of Defence (2013-2015)

 In the July 15, 2013 cabinet shuffle, Nicholson switched portfolios with Peter Mackay and became the Minister of Defence.

 Minister of Foreign Affairs (2015)

 Because of John Baird's resignation, Harper was forced to reshuffle his Ministry on 9 February 2015.
-An unexpected beneficiary of the Baird defalcation was Nicholson, who was promoted to Minister of Foreign Affairs (Canada).
-Nicholson's time as head of the Canadian Foreign Service was cut short when he was ejected from office on 4 November 2015 due to the Duffygate as Harper lost the 2015 election.
+An unexpected beneficiary of the Baird defalcation was Nicholson, who was promoted to become Minister of Foreign Affairs.
+Nicholson's time as head of the Canadian Foreign Service was cut short when he was ejected from office on 4 November 2015 as Harper lost the 2015 election.

 Back in opposition (2015-2019)

 While the Conservatives were relegated to the Official Opposition after the 2015 election, Nicholson was re-elected and announced his intention to run for the interim leadership of the party.
 He was defeated by Rona Ambrose, and was subsequently named as the Conservative Justice Critic.

 Nicholson did not run for re-election in the 2019 federal election.